 Co-Chair (Carleton): Rodney Nelson

-Executive Committee Members: Simon Brascoupé (Co-Chair, Community); Rodney Nelson (Co-Chair, Carleton); Dr. Jerry Tomberlin (Interim Provost and Vice-President Academic); Smita Bharadia (Director, Equity Services); and a Carleton student.
+Executive Committee Members: Rodney Nelson (Co-Chair, Carleton); (Co-Chair, Community); Dr. Jerry Tomberlin (Interim Provost and Vice-President Academic); Smita Bharadia (Director, Equity Services); and a Carleton student.

 Complete Membership List